WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 After the experiment has been conducted, RNA extracted, and proceeded to sequencing, each of the sequences obtained is called “read”.
 The sequences (or reads) often come back as a FASTQ file which could be many gigabytes in size, and this is essentially our raw data for the transcriptome analysis.
 The very first thing we could do with the data is to QC it, as we have done for the Genetic Diversity module.
 Then, we map it to the genome and, for gene expression analysis, count the number of reads that map to individual gene locations.

 ### Key aspects of RNA-seq mapping and counting
-Mapping is a relatively simple step, and below are information that may become helpful when choosing tools and parameters during your read mapping.
+Mapping is a relatively straightforward step, and below are information that may become helpful when choosing tools and parameters during your read mapping.

 #### Spliced mapping
 Eukaryotic mRNAs are processed after transcription; introns are spliced out.
 Therefore some reads (those crossing exon boundaries) should be split when mapped to the reference genome sequence in which intron sequences are still present.
 TopHat and HISAT2 are one of few mappers which can split reads while mapping them, making it very suitable for mapping RNA-seq of a eukaryote.
 Splice-aware mapper first identify reads that map within a single exon and then identify splice junction on unmapped reads and map them across exon boundaries.